Hyundai Sonata: Facelift (2008–2010)

 The Diesel engine (D4EA) variant is available for the UK market with the option of 4-speed automatic or 6 speed manual, and was introduced into the Australian market for the first time, replacing the V6 option.

 The base model GLS is available with a manual five-speed transmission.
 GLS, SE and Limited models feature a newly available, manually shiftable five-speed automatic transmission marketed as "Shiftronic".

 There are minimal changes for the 2010 model, which includes the optional navigation system on the SE as opposed to being a Limited-exclusive option, and the V6 engine is no longer offered on the GLS model.

 Sonata Ling Xiang

 Beijing Hyundai launched a redesigned Sonata called the Ling Xiang, also known as NFC Sonata, for the Chinese market.
 Production commenced in December 2008 for the 2009 model year.
 This variant has an updated exterior and revised rear seating.
 Following Hyundai's success with their Hyundai Elantra Yue Dong, Ling Xiang was created specifically to target the Chinese market.
 Hyundai first introduced this car to the market at The 6th China Guangzhou International Automobile Exhibition in 2008.

-Engine and transmission choices include the 2.0 litre and 2.4 litre Theta engine paired to 3 gear separate gearboxes, a 5 speed manual, 5 speed automatic and 4 speed automatic.
-Trim levels consisted of the 2.0GL Manual and Automatic, 2.0 GLS Manual and Automatic, 2.0 DLX AT, 2.0 Top, 2.4 GLS, 2.4DLX AT and 2.4 Top.
+Engine and transmission choices include 2.0-liter and 2.4-liter Theta engines paired to three different gearboxes: a 5-speed manual, a 5-speed automatic, or a 4-speed automatic.
+Trim levels consisted of the 2.0 GL Manual and Automatic, 2.0 GLS Manual and Automatic, 2.0 DLX AT, 2.0 Top, 2.4 GLS, 2.4DLX AT, and 2.4 Top.